apache/mxnet/docs/tutorials/r/MultidimLstm.md

 LSTM time series example
 =============================================

 This tutorial shows how to use an LSTM model with multivariate data, and generate predictions from it.
-For demonstration purposes, we used an opensource pollution data.
-You can find the data on [GitHub](https://github.com/dmlc/web-data/tree/master/mxnet/tinyshakespeare).
+For demonstration purposes, we used an open source [pollution data](https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data).
-The tutorial is an illustration of how to use LSTM models with MXNetR.
-We are forecasting the air pollution with data recorded at the US embassy in Beijing, China for five years.
+The tutorial is an illustration of how to use LSTM models with MXNet-R. We are forecasting the air pollution with data recorded at the US embassy in Beijing, China for five years.

 Dataset Attribution:
-"PM2.5 data of US Embassy in Beijing" (https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data) We want to predict pollution levels(PM2.5 concentration) in the city given the above dataset.
+"PM2.5 data of US Embassy in Beijing"
+We want to predict pollution levels(PM2.5 concentration) in the city given the above dataset.

 ```r